ysdn2019/Graduates-List/graduates/zhen-li.md

 ---
 path: /work/i-cant-sit-sadly-by-your-side
 graduate: Zhen Li
-mainimg: /assets/work/li_zhen_project1_web_main.jpg
+cover: /assets/work/li_zhen_project1_web_main.jpg
-thumbnailimg: /assets/work/li_zhen_project1_web_thumbnail.png
+thumbnail: /assets/work/li_zhen_project1_web_thumbnail.png
 title: I Can’t Sit Sadly by Your Side
 groupmembers:
-fields: Communication, Editorial, Typography
+category: Communication, Editorial, Typography
 mediumdimensions:
 description: I Can’t Sit Sadly by Your Side, is an experimental typography collection that is made up of lyrics from (mostly) sad love songs.
 This book is a playlist about a young person fell in love, doubting, and eventually grown from the experience in the end.
 digitallink: https://open.spotify.com/user/zhensplan/playlist/78mDM6HGlKBNzEiPEFnAmN?si=Gpy3b9ACSKu0P3a_cfGKEA